-We know that women and couples have so many questions relating to gynaecology, fertility and pregnancy for their specialists, but we also receive many general questions about referrals, appointments, fees, private health insurance, hospitals and medicare.
-Below are some frequently asked questions that we are often asked.
+We know that women and couples have so many questions relating to gynaecology, fertility and pregnancy for their specialists, but we also receive many general questions about referrals, appointments, fees, private health insurance, hospitals and Medicare.
+Below are some frequently asked questions that we often receive.

-If you still have a question please phone us on 3332 1999 or send us an email using the contact form below and we will be happy to help you.
+If you still have a question please phone us on 07 3332 1999 or see our Contact page and we will be happy to help you.